 Pilar Martin received an MD from the University of Computense of Madrid School of Medicine, a Master of Public Health from the University of Glasgow, and a Master of Health Services Administration from Florida International University.
 She completed a Post-Doctoral Associate Fellowship in the National Cancer Institute at the University of Miami School of Medicine and taught at the Florida International University College of Public Health and Social Work for 5 years as a Clinical Assistant Professor.

-In the Master of Public Health program, Dr. Martin teaches the courses GIS Applications in Public Health, Medical Terminology, Social and Behavioral Sciences in Public Health and Computer Applications in Public Health.
+In the Master of Public Health program, Dr. Martin teaches the courses GIS Applications in Public Health, Global Health, Medical Terminology, Social and Behavioral Sciences in Public Health and Computer Applications in Public Health.

 The Advisory Committee to the School of Allied Health and Life Sciences consists of members from health-related programs at UWF and members from the regional health care and public health communities.
 This committee is responsible for identifying and evaluating educational programs designed to fill regional workforce needs in health care.
 General comments and suggestions regarding the educational initiatives in health care planned by the School are welcome and appreciated and may be communicated via phone, FAX, or email!